okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

 1. At the top of the App Dashboard page, use the **App Mode** toggle to switch the app from **In development** to **Live** mode.
 1. In the **Switch to Live Mode** dialog box, click **Switch Mode**.

-#### Create the Facebook Identity Provider in Okta
+#### 4: Create the Facebook Identity Provider in Okta

 To connect your org to the Facebook, you need to add and configure the Facebook IdP in Okta.
-The following steps assume that you have already [created and configured your Facebook app](#create-a-facebook-app-in-facebook) and that you have the Facebook **App ID** and **App Secret** values available.
+The following steps assume that you have already [created and configured your Facebook app](#_1-create-a-facebook-app-in-facebook) and that you have the Facebook **App ID** and **App Secret** values available.

 1. In the Admin Console, go to **Security** > **Identity Providers**.
 1. Click **Add Identity Provider** and then select **Add Facebook**.